jeandeaual/tts-deckconverter/README.md

 The latest version is available [here](https://github.com/jeandeaual/tts-deckconverter/actions?query=workflow%3Abuild).

-Click on the topmost job, then download the appropriate package for your machine from the artifact list.
+Click on the topmost job, then download the appropriate package for your machine from the artifact list (e.g. `tts-deckconverter-gui-windows-amd64` for the Windows GUI or `tts-deckconverter-windows-amd64` for the Windows command-line interface).

+You can just run the program, no installation is required.

 ## Building